 That’s why assets need to be tracked, much like traditional inventory that’s bought and sold.
 So whether you need to track depreciating assets, need to manage equipment across multiple locations, or just want to know where all your stuff is, the right asset tracking software can help your business stress less, do more, and stay organized for good.

-In this article, we’ll reveal ten features you absolutely need in inventory software, otherwise known as asset tracking software or an inventory app.
+In this article, we’ll reveal ten features you absolutely need in an asset tracking software.

 First things first.
 When you’re hunting for the right app to help you keep track of your assets, you need one that offers a robust but manageable dashboard where you can see all your stuff–all in one place.
 No matter what you track, you want to know what you’ve got, where it is, and how much you’ve got.

 Another must-have: photos.
 Many assets have similar names or are stored in hard-to-reach boxes.
 By uploading high-resolution photos to your inventory app, you can suddenly make sense of everything you’ve got—all by taking a quick glance at your phone, tablet, or computer.

 Next up, asset and inventory item details that you can customize to a T. Because no two businesses are alike, and most companies crave tons of flexibility regarding item details.
 After all, what’s important to you is what you need to track.

 So look for inventory management software that lets you pick and choose what you track and record.
 First, of course, you’ll need the basics: size, location, condition, and vendor.
 But don’t forget about pictures, attachments, barcodes and QR codes, random notes, and “custom fields” to track all the tiny details that are important to you.

 Anything you’d scribble on a sheet of paper or slap on a sticky note, you should be able to track easily in item details, too.